-&lt;sup>17 FAEMG is a private institution created in 1951.
+&lt;sup>15 FAEMG is a private institution created in 1951.
 It is supported by the rural producers.
 It is part of the Rural Trade Union Patronage System: led by CNA Brasil (Brazilian Confederation of Agriculture and Livestock), major representative entity of Brazilian producers.

-&lt;sup>18 Energy problems are a major issue in rural regions of Brazil.
+&lt;sup>16 Energy problems are a major issue in rural regions of Brazil.
 Dilma Rousseff, Brazil's Minister of Energy states, "We are facing a great crisis in the country's electricity system."
 In July, 2003, Roussef warned that the country could face another power crisis by 2007.

-- Composting: Composting systems are not adapted to large volumes of water, or moisture contents.
+- Daily spread: This technology is less effective than the open lagoon system currently in use.
+Animal waste generated from project farm production operations would only be applied to land at certain periods throughout the growing season, so a storage system would also be required.
+Further, the application of animal waste directly to the field (under aerobic conditions) has the potential to result in a higher release of Nitrous Oxide (N2O) emissions, a gas which has a GWP 310 times worse than CO2.
+Finally, the incorporation of this solution requires additional manpower resources.
+It has been excluded as a plausible scenario. - Solid Storage: Depending on storage design, this system will not be efficient enough for odour and vector control; so the exclusion of this potential baseline scenario can be justified. - Dry lot: This AWMS has been excluded because it is not applicable to the conditions of barns which incorporate the use of slats and paved pens. - Deep litter: Pig farmers have found tending deep litter bedding systems so laborious and unpleasant, that this approach has been replaced with liquid-manure or solid-manure systems.
+It becomes difficult to optimize the composting process with large numbers of animals; this is counter to achieving economies of scale associated with large animal counts (typical of the CAFO approach).
+Farms seek the most cost effective solution meeting local regulatory and farm conditions, and, therefore, use liquid manure systems.
+Further, the deep litter practice is not often used in Brazil and has been excluded from consideration. - Composting: Composting systems are not adapted to large volumes of water, or moisture contents.
 This dry aerobic system can only be applied after solid separation stages of activated sludge.
 For this reason, it is excluded from the list of plausible scenarios. - Poultry manure: This AWMS has been excluded as it is a management technique associated with poultry operations.
 The project sites are a pork production operation.
 This scenario has been excluded from the list of plausible scenarios. - Aerobic treatment: Aerobic treatment is typically suited for separated slurry or diluted effluents.
 Solids in manure increase the amount of oxygen needed and also increase the energy needed for mixing.
 The biggest drawbacks to aerated lagoons are (a) the cost of energy to run the aerators; (b) biosolids production, which is higher than in anaerobic systems; and (c) the potential for release of ammonia if the aeration level is not correct.
 This scenario has been excluded from the list of plausible scenarios.